-The way these tools are applied to build and run applications programs are illustrated below:
+The aforementioned tools are used to build and run Java applications.

 - A Java source code is created in a text editor or an IDE.

-- If there are any errors in the source code they are debugged by Java debugger jdb.
+- You can check for errors in the source code by debugging it using the Java debugger jdb.

 - The compiled Java program is converted into source code with the help of javap.